-Do the differences reported previously at the aggregate level also translate into similar divergences at a more detailed and disaggregated level?
-Some answers to this question will be given when we review the various studies later in the text.
+Do the differences reported above at the aggregate level also translate into similar divergences at a more detailed and disaggregated level?
+Some answers to this question will be given when we review the various studies below.

-3. Is Sweden still an institutional outlier?
+Is Sweden Still an Institutional Outlier?

-According to several scholars, there exist distinct types of market economies.
-Hall and Soskice (2001) identify different "varieties of capitalism."
-They distinguish between coordinated market economies (CMEs) and liberal market economies.
+According to several scholars there exist distinct types of market economies.
+Hall and Soskice (2001) identify different "varieties of capitalism".
+They distinguish between coordinated market economies (CMEs) and liberal market economies (LMEs).
 Both types may have high incomes and similar growth rates, but CMEs have more social insurance and less inequality.
-Esping-Andersen (1990) instead identifies "three worlds of welfare capitalism," with the liberal US type welfare state as one extreme and the Social-Democratic/Scandinavian type at the other end of the spectrum (and the Continental European corporatist model in between).
+Esping-Andersen (1990) instead identifies "three worlds of welfare capitalism" with the liberal US type welfare state as one extreme and the Social-Democratic/Scandinavian type at the other end of the spectrum (and the Continental European corporatist model in between).

-Hence, the United States is seen by many as the country where outcomes most closely approximate an unfettered market economy, whereas the Scandinavian countries, and Sweden in particular, are seen as the prime examples of CMEs.
-This alleged paradigmatic difference between the United States and Sweden/Scandinavia also provides the motivation for Acemoglu et al.'s (2012) discussion of "cuddly" versus "cutthroat" capitalism as responses to increased economic integration and more rapid technology transfer across countries.
+Hence, the US is seen by many as the country where outcomes most closely approximate an unfettered market economy, while the Scandinavian countries, and Sweden in particular, are seen as the prime examples of CMEs.
+This alleged paradigmatic difference between the US and Sweden/Scandinavia also provides the motivation for Acemoglu et al.'s (2012) discussion of "cuddly" versus "cutthroat" capitalism as responses to increased economic integration and more rapid technology transfer across countries.

 Still, there is reason to doubt that these distinctions are as sharp as they used to be.
-A major reason behind the strong Swedish growth in the past 2 decades was important reforms in the late 1980s, undertaken about a decade earlier in the United States, and the far-reaching policy responses to the deep crisis in the early 1990s (see Bergh, 2011 and Bergh and Erlingsson, 2009 for details):
+A major reason behind the strong Swedish growth in the last two decades was important reforms in the late 1980s, undertaken about a decade earlier in the US, and the far-reaching policy responses to the deep crisis in the early 1990s (see Bergh 2011 and Bergh and Erlingsson 2009 for details):

-- 1985-93: Deregulation of the credit and foreign exchange markets; removal of all barriers to foreign ownership of Swedish firms. - 1990: The initiation of a deregulation of markets with a state monopoly: electricity, postal services, telecommunications, railroads, taxi, and domestic airways. - 1990-91: A major tax reform lowering the top marginal tax rate from 75% to 50% and cutting the corporate tax rate in half. - 1990-97: Central bank independence and a new macroeconomic policy. - 1991-2000: A partial or full privatization of several state-owned enterprises. - 1992: Introduction of school choice through a voucher system; vouchers are increasingly also used for child care, elderly care, and other tax-financed social services. - 1993: Private for-profit employment agencies allowed. - 1994-98: The introduction of a new partially funded pension system with automatic balancing. - Early 1990s: Free radio and television. - 1995: Sweden joins the EU. - 1997: The introduction of a new budgetary process with upper spending limits and a law stipulating that every spending proposal must be accompanied by a matching financing proposal (a tax increase or a cut of some other spending). - 1997: Temporary employment contracts allowed. - 2001: Firms with no more than 10 employees allowed to exempt two employees from the "last-in-first-out" rule in case of redundancies.
+- 1985-93: Deregulation of the credit and foreign exchange markets; removal of all barriers to foreign ownership of Swedish firms. - 1990: The initiation of a deregulation of markets with a state monopoly: electricity, postal services, telecommunications, railroads, taxi and domestic airways. - 1990-91: A major tax reform lowering the top marginal tax rate from 75 to 50 per cent and cutting the corporate tax rate in half. - 1990-97: Central bank independence and a new macroeconomic policy. - 1991-2000: A partial or full privatization of several state owned enterprises. - 1992: Introduction of school choice through a voucher system; vouchers are increasingly also used for child care, elderly care and other tax-financed social services as well. - 1993: Private, for-profit employment agencies allowed. - 1994-98: The introduction of a new, partially funded pension system with automatic balancing. - Early 1990s: Free radio and television. - 1995: Sweden joins the European Union. - 1997: The introduction of a new budgetary process with upper spending limits and a law stipulating that every spending proposal by a matching financing proposal (a tax increase or a cut of some other spending). - 1997: Temporary employment contracts allowed. - 2001: Firms with no more than 10 employees allowed to exempt two employees from the "last-in-first-out" rule in case of redundancies.

-&lt;sup>5Hicks and Kenworthy (1998) identify Sweden as the most (and the United States as the least) neo-corporatist of all OECD countries in the mid-1980s.
+&lt;sup>5 Hicks and Kenworthy (1998) identifies Sweden as the most (and the US as the least) neo-corporatist of all OECD countries in the mid 1980s.

-• 1992-: The sickness insurance, disability pensions, and unemployment benefit levels have been capped at fairly low levels, and qualification criteria have become more stringent through a series of changes.
+1992-: The sickness insurance, disability pensions and unemployment benefit levels have been capped at fairly low levels and qualification criteria have become more stringent through a series of changes.